You are using an outdated browser.

-I learned I had a vertebral artery dissection, or a tear of my artery thought to be caused by a chiropractic adjustment.
-I had visited the chiropractor a few weeks earlier and then started getting strange migraines.
-The day of my stroke I had been biking and got the same headache and felt ill.
-I went home and upon cracking my neck I immediately had numbing on my left side, and my face and eye drooped.
+I learned I had a vertebral artery dissection, a tear of my artery thought to be caused by a chiropractic adjustment.
+After visiting the chiropractor a few weeks earlier, I had started getting strange migraines.
+The day of my stroke, I had been biking when I got the same headache and felt ill.
+I went home and upon cracking my neck, I immediately became numb on my left side.
+My face and eye drooped.
 My speech slurred while calling 911.
-My twelve-year-old daughter watched the whole thing, and both my kids saw me leave in an ambulance.
+My 12-year-old daughter watched the whole thing, and both of my kids saw me leave in an ambulance.

-Because of my age, doctors thought I was just having a migraine, but two days later, when my symptoms did not improve, they found the stroke.
-I was in the hospital for a week and a half with vertigo and double vision and in a care facility for more than two weeks more, the longest I have ever been away from my family.
+Because of my age, the doctors thought I was just having a migraine, but two days later, when my symptoms had not improved, they found the stroke.
+I was hospitalized for a week and a half with vertigo and double vision, and in a care facility for two weeks after that.
+It was the longest I have ever been away from my family.

-Stroke from a chiropractic adjustment does happen; some people die, some are significantly disabled.
+Stroke from a chiropractic adjustment does happen—some people die, and others are significantly disabled.
 I am lucky to have survived.
-I want people to know this can happen; I wish I had known.
+I want people to know this can happen.
+I wish I had known.

-I’m DETERMINED to relearn to walk, bike, and enjoy life and get to see my kids grow up.
-I have a new appreciation for the elderly and those who are in care facilities waiting to die.
-I see people with disabilities as human and say hello and talk to them like people.
+I’m determined to relearn to walk and bike, enjoy life, and see my kids grow up.
+I have a new appreciation for the elderly and those who are in care facilities.
+I see people with disabilities as humans—I say hello and talk to them like people.

-My stroke has taught me to be a better, more empathetic person, to enjoy the present moment and appreciate all that I have.
-My story is not over yet.
-I am currently working through depression and grief for my ”old self."
-I am learning to accept letting my "old self" go and finding the new me.
+Though my story is not over yet—I am currently working through depression and grief for my ”old” self—I am learning to find the “new” me.
 The word "normal" among stroke survivors implies prestroke, and it is not a word any of us like.
-When people say I look "normal," I take offense because many of my challenges are now invisible, and to say that I look normal denies what I have been through.
-Stroke did not just affect me, it impacted my whole family.
+When people say I look normal, I take offense because many of my challenges are now invisible.
+To say that I look normal denies what I have been through.
+My stroke has taught me to be a more empathetic person, to enjoy the present and appreciate all that I have.